karayabin/universe-snapshot/planets/QuickPdo/README.md

 ---------- | -------------------------------------------------- | ---------------------
 void                    | setConnection ( dsn, user, pass, array options ) |
 \PDO                    | getConnection ()        |                                      Or throws \Exception
-false\|int              | count ( table )                                               | 1.14.0+ Returns the number of rows of the table in case of success, and false otherwise false\|int              | insert ( table, array fields, keyword?)                               | Returns the last inserted id in case of success bool                    | replace ( table, array fields, keyword?)                               |
+bool                    | hasConnection ()        |                                      Returns whether or not the PDO connection has been set false\|int              | count ( table )                                               | 1.14.0+ Returns the number of rows of the table in case of success, and false otherwise false\|int              | insert ( table, array fields, keyword?)                               | Returns the last inserted id in case of success bool                    | replace ( table, array fields, keyword?)                               |